rei/rei-cedar-docs/docs/components/pull-quote/README.md

   <cdr-quote
         tag="aside"
         modifier="pull"
         summary="Stewardship is a choice and a mindset.
-It means that we look at our business differently, an we take individual responsibility for making a positive, lasting impact."
+It means that we look at our business differently, and we take individual responsibility for making a positive, lasting impact."
       />
 </div>
 ```